onurozdem/udacity_data_engineer_capstone_project/README.md

 ## Project Technology Stack
 The following technologies were used in this project:
-- AWS S3
-- AWS Redshift
-- AWS MWAA Airflow Environment

-- Data comes from Youtube as small size log files.
+- ***AWS S3:*** Data comes from Youtube as small size log files.
 For this reason, best choice S3 buckets for don't depend a data structure.
-- Redshift is used for storing data as a table in the data warehouse.
+- ***AWS Redshift:*** Redshift is used for storing data as a table in the data warehouse.
 It is used for both staging and relational structures.
-- The Airflow is used for automation and monitoring to data warehouse ETL pipelines.
+- ***AWS MWAA Airflow Environment:*** The Airflow is used for automation and monitoring to data warehouse ETL pipelines.

 ## DWH Schema for Youtube Trending Data
  > ![p11](pics/schema.PNG)